martin fisher biography

 biography

 Martin trained at the Webber Douglas Academy of Dramatic Art.
-His first engagements involved appearances in South Pacific and Sinbad The Great Adventure at the Queen's Theatre, Hornchurch, Mick in Straight Up at The White Bear in Kennington, followed by Derek Jarman's film Edward the Second.
-He performed in the original workshop production of Sunset Boulevard at the Sydmonton Festival, created the role of Tig in Rain Dogs at the Prince of Wales, a musical based on the songs of Tom Waits, and appeared in the British premiere of Nine at the Royal Festival Hall.
+His first job, in 1990, was at Queen's Theatre, Hornchurch under Bob Tompson.
+After appearing in Straight Up at The White Bear in Kennington, directed by Sabina Franklyn, he performed in the original workshop production of Sunset Boulevard at the Sydmonton Festival, created the role of Tig in Rain Dogs at the Prince of Wales, a musical based on the songs of Tom Waits, and appeared in the British premiere of Nine at the Royal Festival Hall.

 In 1999, Martin joined the touring production of Les Miserables, playing Grantaire, the Factory Foreman and understudying the role of Javert, a role he repeated at the Palace Theatre.
 He left Les Miserables to create the role of Gabriel Tapi de Celeyran in Lautrec, a new musical by Charles Aznavour.
-Martin then returned to rep Rep as Ali Hakim in Oklahoma, followed by Poseidon/Menelaus in Women of Troy at The Orange Tree in Richmond, Lent in the 'play in the dark' Julia Pastrana at the Battersea Arts Centre and on tour, and Buckingham and Surrey in Shakespeare's Henry VIII at the Bridewell Theatre, London.
+Martin then returned to theatre theatre as Ali Hakim in Oklahoma, followed by Poseidon/Menelaus in Women of Troy at The Orange Tree in Richmond, Lent, in the 'play in the dark' Julia Pastrana, at the Battersea Arts Centre and on tour, and Buckingham and Surrey in Shakespeare's Henry VIII at the Bridewell Theatre, London, directed by Phil Wilmott.

-In 2003 Martin travelled to Vienna's English Theatre to play George in Intent To Murder, returning to perform the roles of Sykes in Oliver and Julian in Communicating Doors at rep. These were followed by the part of Larry Hay in BBC's Judge John Deed.
+Martin then travelled to Vienna's English Theatre for Intent To Murder, returning to perform the roles of Sykes in Oliver and Julian in Communicating Doors back at Perth theatre.
+These were followed by the part of Larry Hay in BBC's Judge John Deed.

-When not performing on stage, Martin manages his recording studio, 'SonicPond', arranging and producing albums for his label MaKiNG Records, devising theatre Sound Design, and producing voiceover reels, video showreels and websites for other actors.
+When not performing on stage, Martin manages his recording studio, 'SonicPond', producing voiceover reels and video showreels for other actors.

 home • biography • CV • galleries • showreel • voice reel • contact • links